How do I apply for Optional Practical Training?

 1. You do not need a job offer to apply.
 However, once you find a qualifying job, you must notify the Immigration Advisor at UCSB International Programs by contacting them at the Help Center.

-4. Gather all documents in PDF and supporting materials to submit with the application for employment authorization, which will include the following:
+4. Gather all documents and supporting materials in PDF format to submit with the application for employment authorization, which will include the following:

 • A copy of I-94 from https://i94.cbp.dhs.gov/I94/#/home (Get most recent I-94)